Botanical name: Aster

 - While the plant can be grown from seed, germination can be uneven.
 You can start the seeds indoors during the winter by sowing seeds in pots or flats and keeping them in the refrigerator for 4 to 6 weeks.
 After 4 to 6 weeks, put the seeds in a sunny spot.

-- Many gardeners purchase a potted plant from the nursery and plant in the spring.
+- Many gardeners purchase a potted plant from the nursery.

 - Space asters 1 to 3 feet apart, depending on the type.

 - Water plants in well.
 Add mulch after planting to keep soil cool and prevent weeds.If you're replanting shoots, use vigorous, young shoots to ensure best growth.